Skip to main content

 Major in Occupational Safety and Health

-Safety professionals apply principles drawn from such disciplines as technology, the sciences, management, communication, health, and education to reduce the risk of harm to people, property and the environment.
-Safety professionals have the knowledge and skills to identify, evaluate, and cost-effectively control or prevent the hazards that can produce harm to people, property and the environment.
-Successful safety professionals are effective communicators with strong “people skills.”
-Safety professionals are employed in a variety of public and private sector assignments, including manufacturing, insurance, construction, government, and consulting.
-The Safety program is accredited by ABET, 415 North Charles St., Baltimore, MD 21201.
-Phone: (410) 347-7700.
+Occupational Safety and Health (OSH) professionals apply principles drawn from disciplines such as technology, the sciences, management, communication, health, and education to reduce the risk of harm to people, property and the environment.
+OSH professionals have the knowledge and skills to identify, evaluate, and cost-effectively control or prevent the hazards that can produce harm to people, property and the environment.
+Successful professionals are effective communicators.
+OSH professionals are employed in a variety of public and private sector assignments, including manufacturing, insurance, construction, government, and consulting.
+The Occupational Safety and Health program is accredited by ABET.

 Standards for Progress in the Major